 If renewable energy systems sound like a good idea for you, the first step is to determine if your property is a candidate.
 Commercial applications all have additional incentives attached that make renewable systems even more desirable.

 Solar Photovoltaic (PV) Electricity.
 If you have a flat or south facing roof with little or no shading, pv panels can be mounted for best efficiencies.
 PV panels require direct sunlight, so partial shading is highly undesirable, unless it is only during low impact times of the day.
 The relatively high cost of these systems make them a long term investment, but they are very reliable with little to no maintenance required.
 Many panels are still generating electricity over 30 years after being installed during the energy crisis in the 1970s.
 There are no size limitations on these systems, so you can install one panel or enough panels to supply your entire needs.
-The 30% federal tax rebates and accelerated business depreciation apply to these systems, so the return on investment is much better than in recent history.
-KCP&L Missouri additional utility incentives have now been added to make a system a very good investment.
+The 26% federal tax rebates and accelerated business depreciation apply to these systems, so the return on investment is much better than in recent history.
+Ameren and Evergy in Missouri have additional utility incentives that make a system a very good investment.